ashish436/krishgenai/README.md

-# ashishgenai
+# krishgenai
-This is my first repository
+This is my first repository, for learrning genai